 The Subject will be the newest LIHTC development in the PMA upon completion.
 The Subject will exhibit excellent condition upon completion, which is similar to superior to the existing LIHTC housing stock in the PMA.
-The Subject will offer a business center, exercise facility, community room, and central laundry which many of the comparables will lack.
+The Subject will offer an elevator, business center, exercise facility, community room, grab bars, hand rails, and pull cords, which many of the comparables will lack and are amenities seniors desire.
 The Subject site has good accessibility to Interstate 285, which is a major thoroughfare in the region that traverses in a loop throughout Atlanta and provides convenient access to many employment centers.
 The Subject will offer a considerable rent advantage over the comparables; the Subject's proposed rents are among the lowest in the market.
 Therefore, we believe the Subject will be well received in the market given its competitive advantage over the existing housing stock, competitive amenity packages, excellent access to public transportation, and rent advantage over the LIHTC and market rate comparables.